Loading required package: igraph

 matrix format, your network must consist in a vertices

-i and j is given by the corresponding
+\(i\) and \(j\) is given by the corresponding value in

-terms are authorised).
-You may name the rows and/or columns, those names
+authorised).
+You may name the rows and/or columns, those names will be

 input = matrix(0,3,3)